AnOpenSauceDev/Methane-mod/src/main/java/com/modrinth/methane/util/readme.md

 # Utils package

 Mainly stuff from libMCdev that I'm too lazy to use properly integrate right now.
-The debug features are pretty awesome though
+The debug features are pretty cool though!